Teach Online with Outschool Application Tips

 My Advice for the Outschool Application Video

-- Make sure you have good lighting and a nice background – Outschool wants to see what your teaching space looks like.
-I’ve heard of teachers getting rejected just because of lighting.
-It doesn’t have to be anything fancy, just clean and inviting for learners.
+• Make sure you have good lighting and a nice background – Outschool wants to see what your teaching space looks like.
+I’ve heard of teachers getting rejected just because of lighting, sound, or having a shaky video.
+It doesn’t have to be anything fancy, make sure learners can easily see and hear you.
 Check out this post for ideas on essentials for virtual classroom setups at any budget.

 Waiting for Approval